awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-secretsmanager-secret.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `KmsKeyId`  <a name="cfn-secretsmanager-secret-kmskeyid"></a>
-Specifies the ARN, Key ID, or alias of the AWS KMS customer master key \(CMK\) that's used to encrypt the `SecretString` or `SecretBinary` values for versions of this secret\.
+Specifies Key ID or alias of the AWS KMS customer master key \(CMK\) that's used to encrypt the `SecretString` or `SecretBinary` values for versions of this secret\.
 If you don't specify this value, then Secrets Manager defaults to the AWS account's CMK \(the one named `aws/secretsmanager`\)\.
 If an AWS KMS CMK with that name doesn't yet exist, Secrets Manager creates it for you automatically the first time it needs to encrypt a version's `SecretString` or `SecretBinary` fields\.
 You can use the account's default CMK to encrypt and decrypt only if you call this operation using credentials from the same account that owns the secret\.
-If the secret is in a different account, then you must create a custom CMK and specify the ARN in this field\.
 *Required*: No
 *Type*: String
 *Minimum*: `0`